A look at the Loveland Pass/I-70 area from "Cupid."

 The Front Range is probably Colorado's best known mountain range.
 The altitudes of included peaks, mountains and points have a staggering range from 5,200ft. up to 14,278ft (9,000'+ departure!).
-The geology and vegetation because of such a varience in altitude is overwhelmingly diverse.
+Because the variance in altitude is so overwhelmingly large, vegetation and geology is typically diverse.
 Animal life likewise, is just as myriad.
-On the steep, talus covered slopes of the alpine, one would see bighorn sheep, pika (coneys) and marmots.
+On the steep, talus covered slopes of the alpine, one would see bighorn sheep, pika (coneys), ermine and marmots.
 Lower down in the coniferous forests: bear, elk, deer, pine marten, ferns and even orchids call the sheltering trees home.

 The Front Range is often referred to as the 'Urban Corridor' because of it being a prominent western boundary to Front Range cities like: Pueblo, Denver, Colorado Springs, Ft.
 Collins and Boulder.
-The effect the Front Range has on these cities in terms of weather tends to be more of a mild or decresed effect with severity.
+The effect the Front Range has on these cities in terms of weather can equate into milder & warmer temperature inversions or extremely severe thunderstorms, large hail and frequent tornado's.

 It is the longest mountain range in Colorado.
 It stretches for roughly 182 miles from Cheyenne, Wyoming south to Pueblo, Colorado.
 But in some circles, the southern terminus is a bit ambiguous with Pueblo being contested and even some folks include features as far south as The Spanish Peaks (outside Walsenburg).
-The Front Range roughly 97 miles east to west.
-The eastern border is easy to discern as the foothills rise up abruptly from the plains and morph easily into the higher mountains.
-The western border however, can be a bit harder to figure out as the sea of ambigious mountains and peaks blend seemlessly into the Ten Mile Range and Mosquito Range.
+From east to west, the Front Range is roughly 97 miles across.
+The eastern border is easy to discern as the mountains lower to foothills and then ultimately hogbacks (in areas) where they bottom out onto the high plains.
+The western border however, can be a bit harder to figure out as the sea of ambiguous mountains blend seamlessly into the Ten Mile and Mosquito Ranges.

-But collequially speaking, the three great parks (North Park, Middle Park & South Park) are generally accepted as the western limit.
+But colloquially speaking, the three great parks (North Park, Middle Park & South Park) are generally accepted as the western limit.
 The land mass area of the Front Range is about 9,987 sq. miles (25,806 Km²).
-Mountain passes such as: Argentine Pass, Milner Pass, Loveland Pass, Berthoud Pass, Guanella Pass among countless others offers the traveler options for further exploration off the beaten path.
+Mountain passes such as: Argentine Pass, Kenosha Pass, Milner Pass, Ute Pass, Loveland Pass, Berthoud Pass, Guanella Pass among countless others, offers the traveler options for further exploration off the beaten path.

-The low point of the Front Range is Mariana Butte, a paltry 5,269' (1.606m).
-The high point is Gray Peak at 14,278' (4.349m).
-It is also the highest point along the Continental Divide, right off I-70 up Stevens Gulch in Clear Creek County.
+The low point of the Front Range is Mariana Butte at a paltry 5,269' (1.606m) located just west of loveland near the golf course.
+The high point is Grays Peak at 14,278' (4.349m) just off I-70 near Bakersville.
+It is also the highest point along the Continental Divide, located off I-70 up Stevens Gulch in Clear Creek County.

-When in Denver or further east out onto the plains, the Front Range is the first thing one generally sees.
+When in Denver or further east out onto the plains, the Front Range almost acts as a kind of mountainous wall.
 I-70, US 285, State Highway 14 (Poudre Canyon), State Highway 24 (west of Colorado Springs), the Peak to Peak Highway and State Highway 50 (west of Pueblo) cut through the Front Range increasing accessibility.
-The Front Range because of the ease of access, is almost limitless in terms of hiking, climbing (Flatirons), skiing/snowboarding, mountain biking, fishing etc. Then there's the [new] gambling in places like Blackhawk, Central City & Cripple Creek.
+Because of this ease of access, The Front Range is almost limitless in terms of: hiking, climbing (Flatirons), skiing/snowboarding, mountain biking, fishing and even some off-roading.
+The Indian Peaks Wilderness seems to be one of the more popular places "to play."
 The Front Range contains most of Colorado's bigger cities and most of the population.
 It is essentially the Urban Corridor's playground.

-With as many areas along the Front Range to choose from: Indian Peaks Wilderness, Mt.
+With as many areas along the Front Range to choose from: IPW, Mt.
 Evans Wilderness, Brainard Lake, Poudre Canyon, Rocky Mountain National Park, Waterton Canyon, Roosevelt National Forest, Roxborough State Park etc. one could spend a lifetime exploring all that the Front Range has to offer without ever leaving for more westward adventures.

 To date, over 270 miles of the CFRT have been finished – one-third of the corridor.
 As of now, a final completion date for this massive trail project hasn't been finalized.
-This will give Colorado three MAJOR trail systems that either reside entirely in the state or bisect the area (Continental Divide, Colorado trail & Front Range Trail).
+This will give Colorado three MAJOR trail systems that either reside entirely in the state or bisect the area (Continental Divide Trail, Colorado Trail & Front Range Trail).

 |Alpine: The alpine tundra is defined as high-elevation vegetated regions above treeline.
 It is characterized by the absence of trees, short stature of plants and a low annual mean temperature (usually <50°F).
 There are no concise statistics on the size of this life zone, but it covers hundreds of square kilometers over various geographical areas.
 Precipitation is usually measured in snowfall.
 (Bristlecone Pine, Columbine, Moss Campion, Pika, Vole, Bighorn Sheep, Elk).|